Have you ever tried to make a withdrawal or transaction and suddenly found that you had a blocked account?

 A blocked cash account is a bank account that has been frozen by the financial institution.
 In other words, the account holder is unable to access the cash in the account for a period of time.

-If so, you can get access to GlobalBanks IQ in just a few clicks.
+If so, you can access GlobalBanks Insider and start the process of applying for an offshore account in a few clicks.

 + Expert insights on which banks to choose & why

 And “yes!”
-GlobalBanks IQ helps foreigners and non-resident individuals open a bank account.
+GlobalBanks Insider is designed to help foreign and non-resident individuals and companies open bank accounts.